jmgomezsoriano/graph-edit-distance/README.md

 # Other examples of use

 At the moment, we have shown text edit distance examples.
 But, this algorithm can be used with other elements.

+## Phonetic symbols

-For example, to use it with phonetic distance problems.
+You can use this algorithm with phonetic distance problems.
 For example:

 ```python
 from grapheditdistance import Graph